 - Try to choose unprocessed cheeses and opt for plain or Greek yoghurt.

-- Typical dairy products are feta cheese, ricotta, mozzarella, parmesan, sheep cheese.
+- Typical dairy products when eating Mediterranean way are feta cheese, ricotta, mozzarella, parmesan, sheep cheese.
 In the traditional Mediterranean diet, these products are full fat.

 - Eat from zero to four eggs per week.